This is a space for news, and information about events and opportunities of interest to the New Zealand composition community.

 Please forward any such information to email@example.com, and it will be posted here.

-In May 2018 Orchestra Wellington and Arohanui Strings will be giving a performance at the Walter Nash Stadium in Lower Hutt.
+In October 2022 Orchestra Wellington and Arohanui Strings will be performing together at the Michael Fowler Centre in Wellington.
 This commission is an opportunity for a composer to create a work of 4-5 minutes featuring the combined forces of Orchestra Wellington and Arohanui Strings.
-The resulting work will need to have separate parts at an appropriate level for Arohanui Strings, and be suitable for a concert that will include popular songs, arias and overtures.
+The resulting work will need to have separate parts at an appropriate level for Arohanui Strings.

 Call for proposals